 Flashfic -- refers to the stories of a kind of challenge community in which stories are written quickly in response to a daily or weekly prompt.
 The fics are usually short, jotted down "in a flash" as inspiration from the prompt hits.
 However, as some flashfic communities leave prompts up for a week or more, it is possible for a particularly-inspired author to produce longer, detailed fics in the same short time-frame.
 See also: Challenge and/or Prompt

-Fluff -- refers to stories in which there is no angst or, often, any real plot either.
+Fluff -- refers to stories or scenes in which there is no angst or, often, any real plot-advancement either.
 Fluff fics tend to be short and sweet, with little to no depth, but often quite comforting to read.
-See also: WAFF
+May also indicate scenes of pleasant, happy non-action (like domesticity) in a larger, more complex work.
+See also: Schmoop and WAFF

-Fusion -- refers to a special brand of AU Crossover in which the characters of one fandom are written into the reality of another, as it is an easy way of writing an interesting alternate universe without worldbuilding a new reality from scratch.
-Often, the canon characters of that reality do not make an appearance in the story and therefore fusions may not necessarily count as true crossovers.
+Fusion -- refers to a special brand of AU Crossover in which the characters of one fandom are transposed into the reality of another.
+It is a way of writing an interesting alternate universe for one fandom without worldbuilding a new reality from scratch.
+Often, the canon characters of the secondary reality do not appear (or possibly even exist) in the story and therefore fusions may not necessarily count as true crossovers.
 See also: AU, Crossover and/or Worldbuilding

 Future-fic -- refers to stories in which the characters are written at a time (usually far) into their own future.
 Stories are by necessity pure speculation and can be easily Jossed by later canon.
 Also known as "Post-Canon".
 See also: AU, Jossed and/or Post-Canon